-8.59 Paragraph 179 of the NPPF states: 'Where a site is affected by contamination or land stability issues, responsibility for securing a safe development rests with the developer and/or landowner.'
+8.64 Paragraph 179 of the NPPF states: 'Where a site is affected by contamination or land stability issues, responsibility for securing a safe development rests with the developer and/or landowner.'
 Paragraph 180 of the NPPF confirms that decisions should ensure that the site is suitable for its new use taking account of ground conditions and land instability, including from natural hazards or former activities such a mining, pollution arising from previous uses and any proposals for mitigation including land remediation or impacts on the natural environment arising from that remediation.
 This is reflected in Core Strategy Policy CS18: Air, Water and Agricultural Land, seeks to ensure that Doncaster's air, water and land resources will be conserved, protected and enhanced, both in terms of quantity and quality.

-8.60 The application was not accompanied by a contamination assessment and given the elements of new build (sensitive end use) and the historical use of the site a contamination assessment is required.
+8.65 The application was not accompanied by a contamination assessment and given the elements of new build (sensitive end use) and the historical use of the site a contamination assessment is required.
 This is secured via suitable planning conditions.

-8.61 The Parish Council and residents also raised a number of concerns regarding air quality in the village particularly caused by the amount and of vehicles using Barnsely Road and congestion at peak times.
+8.66 The Parish Council and residents also raised a number of concerns regarding air quality in the village particularly caused by the amount and of vehicles using Barnsely Road and congestion at peak times.
 This was put to the council's air quality officer who confirmed the Marr is to be designated as an Air Quality Management Area.
-The applicant is in the process of undertaking an air quality screening, the results of which will be assessed by the pollution control team and presented as a pre committee update.
-If the exposure assessment warrants any intervention then mitigation can be considered.
-On a separate matter EV charging points are to be provided in the new dwellings and secured by condition.
+The applicant produced an Air Quality Assessment, which concluded that the conversion would cause low risk during construction to air quality.
+Also the proposed development is expected to result in a negligible impact associated with the operational phase traffic on nearby receptors and the residual effects are considered to be not significant.